Prathyusha-hub-M/Inventory-Analysis-/README.md

 # Inventory Analysis

 ## Project Overview
-This Inventory Analysis in the PowerBI project uses a fictitious dataset from WarmeHands Inc. The dataset presents typical real-world complexities, requiring thorough cleaning and transformation.
-Power Query and DAX formulas are applied to uncover key insights and provide data-driven recommendations for improved inventory management and purchasing decisions.
+**Inventory Management Analysis Using Power BI**

+I created an inventory management solution with Power BI.
+I began by cleaning the dataset using Power Query to fix errors and ensure the data was correct.
+Then, I calculated key numbers like inventory turnover and used ABC analysis to sort products.
+I also applied DAX formulas to see trends in sales, purchasing, and stock movement.

+I built interactive Power BI dashboards to clearly show my findings.
+The dashboards highlighted which products were profitable, where there was too much stock, and where shortages might occur.
+These insights guided decisions on when and what to purchase and helped manage stock more effectively.

 ## Project Stages
 ### 1. Data Preparation